 }

-Prior to the introduction of varargs into JDK 5, variable length arguments could only be handled by putting the arguments into an array and passing the array to the method or by overloading the method.
-Both methods are error prone and more complicated than varargs.
 A varargs argument must be the last argument in a multiple argument list and multiple varargs, even if of different primitive types, are not allowed.
-Though varargs can be very useful, the use of varargs can cause performance issues leading to unexpected results.
+Though varargs can be very useful, the use of varargs can cause performance issues and possibly memory consumption issues leading to unexpected results.
+Varargs could also lead to heap pollution, which occurs when a variable of a parameterized type refers to an object that is not of that parameterized type.

-Java also supports overloading which allows different methods to have the same name, but different signatures where signatures can differ by the number of input parameters or type of input parameters or both.
-Should the situation arise that more than one member method is both accessible and applicable to a method invocation, the choice shall be made that the most specific method is chosen.
-Though the specification is clear, the method that is invoked could be different than what is expected.

 6.34.2 Guidance to language users

-Follow the guidance contained in TR 24772-1 clause 6.34.5.

 Do not use the variable argument feature except in rare instances.
-Instead use arrays to pass parameters.
+Instead, use arrays to pass parameters.

 6.35 Recursion [GDL]